Ease Of Use

 - No cost for titles (after you pay for the subscription)

-- Exclusive access to self-published books on the Amazon platform
+- Exclusive self-published books on the Amazon platform

 - An extremely affordable pricing structure